simonwep/nanopop/README.md

 <br>

 NanoPop is an ultra-tiny positioning engine.
-But **wait** isn't there [PopperJS](https://github.com/popperjs/popper-core)?
+But **wait**, isn't there [PopperJS](https://github.com/popperjs/popper-core)?
 Yeah - and PopperJS is great!
-But there are tons of features you might not need in most cases.
-This library is brotlied only ~ 700 Bytes (PopperJS is around 3kB).
+But there are tons of features that, in most cases, you just might not need.
+This library is only around ~ 700 Bytes brotlied (PopperJS is around 3kB).

-#### What are the use-cases compared to PopperJS?
+#### When should I use Nanopop and not PopperJS?
-1. Situations where you want **full controll** over positioning, including handling events such as scrolling / resize manually.
+1. Situations where you want **full control** over positioning, including handling events such as scrolling, and manual resizing.
 2. **Performance-critical** cases with lots of elements [...] nanopop will only makes changes if you say so.
-3. Poppers with **minimal footprint** such as drop-downs and tooltips which don't require much configurability.
+3. Poppers with **minimal footprint** such as drop-downs and tooltips which don't require that much configurability.
 4. You might have some special needs about how your popper behaves.
 NanoPop could be used as super-class and you can, based on what's required, extend NanoPop as you will :)

 This library was originally part of [pickr](https://github.com/Simonwep/pickr) - now ported to TS with tests and a few updates / bug-fixes.